MARRDZGT/adaptive_photon_counting_for_coherent-state/README.md

-# adaptive_photon_counting_for_coherent-state
+# Adaptive Photon Counting for Coherent-state
-Code to reproduce the plots of the paper Determination of the asymptotic limits of adaptive photon counting measurements for coherent-state optical phase estimation
+In this repository you can find the code to reproduce the plots of the paper Determination of the asymptotic limits of adaptive photon counting measurements for coherent-state optical phase estimation.